Virginia football notes: Coen King sticking at cornerback for the Cavaliers

 There’s reason for Elliott’s need for players to be precise when going through a drill they’ve done probably hundreds of times in their careers.
 The Cavaliers were one of three ACC teams a season ago — along with Boston College and Miami — to lose at least one fumble per game, and heading into this year, Elliott said he wants those turnovers cleaned up.

-UVa’s 22 total giveaways in 2022 were tied for the tenth most in all of the FBS.
+UVa’s 22 total giveaways in 2022 were tied for the 10th most in all of the FBS.

 “The key to winning football games is taking care of the ball,” Elliott said after Monday’s session, “and we didn’t do a great job of that last year.
 So, just about every practice, we’re going to take all of our offensive skill guys through that and really teach them the fundamentals of how to protect the ball in a normal posture but also to be able to protect the ball in awkward, unbalanced postures that you may find yourself in throughout the course of the game.”